MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Get-PSSessionConfiguration.md

 ### Example 8 - Get the resource URI of a session configuration

-This command is useful when setting the value of the `$PSSessionConfigurationName` preference variable, which takes a resource URI.
+This example is useful for setting the value of the `$PSSessionConfigurationName` preference variable, which takes a resource URI.

 ```